KratosMultiphysics/KratosSalomePlugin/README.md

 For a more consolidated solution please check the [GiD interface](https://github.com/KratosMultiphysics/GiDInterface).

 ## How does it work?
-Salome offers two ways of creating models; with and without graphical user interface, the **GUI mode** and the **TUI** mode respectively.\
+Salome offers two ways of creating models; with and without graphical user interface, the **GUI** mode and the **TUI** mode respectively.\
 The plugin can be used in both modes.

-- **GUI mode**
+- **GUI mode**\
-In this mode the plugin extends the Salome GUI by using the python plugin functionalities, see the [docs of Salome](https://docs.salome-platform.org/9/gui/GUI/using_pluginsmanager.html#).
+In this mode the plugin extends the Salome GUI by using the [python plugin functionalities](https://docs.salome-platform.org/9/gui/GUI/using_pluginsmanager.html#) that Salome provides.
 It is purely Python based, which means that Salome does not have to be compiled.
-It is sufficient to install Salome as explained [here](documentation/install_salome.md) and set up the plugin by following the instructions in the [Setup section](#Setup).\
+It is sufficient to install Salome as explained [here](documentation/install_salome.md) and set up the plugin by following the instructions in the [Setup section](#Setup).

-- **TUI mode**
+- **TUI mode**\
 Besides creating models through the GUI, Salome also provides a way of creating models through scripting in Python,  by exposing the C++ API to Python (Kratos works the same way).
 Salome examples can be found [here](https://www.salome-platform.org/user-section/tui-examples).\
 It is very suitable e.g. for creating models with different levels mesh refinements, see [this example](standalone_tui_usage/examples/flow_cylinder).

 Internally the plugin works with meshes created in the _Mesh_ module of Salome.
 For more information check the [Documentation](documentation)

+## Examples
+Examples for the *GUI* of the plugin can be found under *plugin/applications/APP_NAME/examples*.
+They can also be loaded inside the plugin after loading the corresponding Application.

+The *TUI* examples can be found [here](standalone_tui_usage)

 ## Setup
   - Get Salome from <https://www.salome-platform.org/>.
 Usually it is enough to download and unpack it.
 For more information check the [installation guide](documentation/install_salome).